owncloud-archive/documentation/admin_manual/images/appliance/ucs/collabora/readme.md

-Here are the screen shots for the collabora installation.
+Here are the screen shots for the Collabora installation.